Twenty years ago today – 31 August 1996 – I started Phoenix FM.

 I lined up a few people to do shows and come in for interviews.
 None of us really had much radio experience, but I wasn’t too bothered about that.
 As well as us regular guys I approached as many local celebs as I could think of to get them involved.
 Steve Davis came in to do a soul show – I’d booked him for an interview on Mayflower by finding his details on the Brentwood School computer.
 Trevor Brooking, Fatima Whitbread, Helen Rollinson, Billy Murray (then appearing as Don Beech in The Bill on ITV) did likewise.
 International sprinter Jason Fergus came in for a chat about sports development, and liked it so much that he ended up presenting a dance show for the final three weeks.
 Essex cricketer Ian Pont presented our sports show, and Thin Lizzy’s Brian Robertson and Let Loose’s Rob Jeffrey were two of his guests.

 Frank Bruno agreed to come in, forgot to turn up, and then denied he’d agreed to do at all.
 And Martine McCutcheon’s agent (or someone claiming to be) told me she wouldn’t get out of bed unless we paid her £5,000 for an interview.
+The agent literally used those words.
 But otherwise, all the local celebs were on board.

 It wasn’t all plain sailing though.
 After the broadcast the council took me up on the roof of the Information Centre to show me where our station engineer had decided to put our aerial.
 It was attached to an aluminium scaffold pole, which was placed down a ventilation tube so the pole was sitting on top of a small plastic ventilator grille immediately above where you might sit if you were on the upstairs toilet.
 It was possible for the whole pole to come crashing down into the toilet bowl, whether someone was sitting there or not.
 If we hadn’t been leaving that day, we would have been served with a dangerous structure notice.
 You live and learn …